 Possibly the number one attraction during Christmas time in Germany.
 These exciting Christmas markets in Germany usually start toward the end of November and end on the 22nd or 23rd of December in bigger cities like Frankfurt, Berlin, and Munich.

 They are a place you can go with your family to enjoy the Christmas season and take in every wonderful thing this season brings.
-Markets are usually held at the city center in a public, open area.
-You just walk up to the area and enjoy.
-You may not want to drive to the markets though.
+Markets are usually held in a public, open area in the city center.
+You walk up to the area and enjoy.
+You may not want to drive to the markets, though.

 There are several things to experience during these fests.
 Below are just a few of the more traditional ones.

 - Gluehwein (Glow Wine) – This is a very popular alcoholic drink during the Christmas holiday in Germany.
-Gluehwein is a warm red wine that is served out of small shacks at these fests.
-Gluehwein is normally only served during the Christmas season but you can purchase it year-round at a German liquor store.
+Gluehwein is a warm red wine served in small shacks at these fests.
+Gluehwein is normally only served during Christmas, but you can purchase it year-round at a German liquor store.

-- Gingerbread (Lebkuchen) – The traditional gingerbread that you will see is covered in chocolate.
-You will see several shapes and sizes, decorated or not as you wander through the fest.
-The city of Nuremberg provides the most famous gingerbread that can be found all over Germany during the holiday season.
+- Gingerbread (Lebkuchen) – The traditional gingerbread is covered in chocolate.
+You will see several shapes and sizes, decorated or not, as you wander through the fest.
+The city of Nuremberg provides the most famous gingerbread found all over Germany during the holiday season.

-- Nutcracker Soldiers and Drummers – These famous figurines can be found throughout any fest you visit as well.
-They range from miniature sizes to extremely large and there are several different styles to choose from.
+- Nutcracker Soldiers and Drummers – These famous figurines can be found throughout any fest.
+They range from miniature sizes to extremely large, with several different styles.

-- Chestnuts (Maronen) – Just like the famous song, chestnuts are ‘roasted on an open fire’ and served to you very warm.
-You will notice many people munching on these goodies throughout the fests as well.
+- Chestnuts (Maronen) – Just like the famous song, chestnuts are ‘roasted on an open fire’ and served to you very warmly.
+You will also notice many people munching on these goodies throughout the fests.

-Visit our German Christmas Food page for a list of all of the most popular and authentic German Christmas foods, dishes, and drinks.
+Visit our German Christmas Food page for a list of the most popular and authentic German Christmas foods, dishes, and drinks.